Tax Management India. Com

 X X X X Extracts X X X X

-..... of the IT Rules.
+..... mechanism provided in r.
+3 of the IT Rules.
 He, therefore, added back the housing contribution and auto norms deducted from the salary, to the salary income of the assessee.
 Now, the question posed before us is whether the housing contribution and the auto norms initially reduced from the salary of the assessee can be termed to be as part of the salary in order to determine the taxable income of the assessee.
 The main thrust of the argument of the learned counsel for the assessee is that the salary of employees sent on overseas assignment vis-a-vis other employees in the home country is structured so as to ensure economic equity in the compensation of the employees and this parity in compensation is maintained through a book entry mechanism whereby the amount the employee would have reasonably incurred on housing and conveyance in the home country is estimated and reduced from the salary.
 It was also contended by Mr. Syali that the housing norm and auto norm represents the amount the expatriate employee would have paid towards housing and conveyance had he continued to render service in his own country.
-These amounts are reduced from the salary payable to the employee and in turn, the employer undertakes to .....
+These amounts are reduced from the salary payable to the employee and in turn, .....

 X X X X Extracts X X X X